ContinualAI/avalanche/docs/gitbook/from-zero-to-hero-tutorial/04_training.md

 - **optimizer**: `torch.optim.Optimizer` already initialized on your `model`.
 - **loss**: a loss function such as those in `torch.nn.functional`.

-Additional arguments are optional and allow you to customize training (batch size, epochs, ...) or strategy-specific parameters (buffer size, regularization strenght, ...).
+Additional arguments are optional and allow you to customize training (batch size, epochs, ...) or strategy-specific parameters (buffer size, regularization strength, ...).

 ```python